particle-iot/roadshow-workshop-2019/content/docs/ch2.md

 toggleLed("");
 ```

 4. The last step is to flash this new code to your Argon.
-Once it's updated, the LED will blink red every 10 seconds.
+Once it's updated, the LED will blink red.

 ### Setting-up Particle Functions for remote execution